jameswagner/aws-regenie/README.md

 ### Direct FSx for Lustre and S3 Integration
 - The workflow uses a persistent FSx for Lustre filesystem for high-performance access
-- Instead of creating data repository associations dynamically, the FSx filesystem is directly integrated with S3
 - The StorageStack configures the FSx for Lustre file system with auto-import settings for the S3 data bucket
 - This approach simplifies the architecture and eliminates potential circular dependencies